Kressmark/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 - First Product
 - Second Product

-### Other expected differences between CQD v2 and CQD v3
+### Other expected differences between CQD v2 and Advanced CQD

 There are several Quality and Reliability improvements in Teams but not Skype for Business Online: